rorrim-rorrim/eden-alt/docs/Development.md

 Some examples:
 - "[...] negatively affecting image quality", "[...] degrading image quality": Same wording but with less filler.
 - "[...] this may cause some glitches or crashes in some games", "[...] this may cause soft-crashes": Crashes implies there may be glitches (as crashes are technically a form of a fatal glitch).
 The entire sentence is structured as "may cause [...] on some games", which is redundant, because "may cause [...] in games" has the same semantic meaning ("may" is a chance that it will occur on "some" given set).
-- "FIFO Relaxed is similar to FIFO [...]", "FIFO [...]": The name already implies similarity.
+- "FIFO Relaxed is similar to FIFO [...]", "FIFO Relaxed [...]": The name already implies similarity.
 - "[...] but may also reduce performance in some cases", "[...] but may degrade performance": Again, "some cases" and "may" implies there is a probability.
 - "[...] it can [...] in some cases", "[...] it can [...]": Implied probability.

+Before adding a new setting, consider:
+- Does the piece of code that the setting pertains to, make a significant difference if it's on/off?
+- Can it be auto-detected?

 # IDE setup